hapi-server/server-nodejs/README.md

 The intended use case for this server is for a data provider that has

-1. [HAPI](https://github.com/hapi-server/data-specification) metadata for a set of datasets (see examples in [`./metadata`]((https://github.com/hapi-server/server-nodejs/blob/v2/metadata/)) and
+1. [HAPI](https://github.com/hapi-server/data-specification) metadata for a set of datasets (see examples in [`./metadata`](https://github.com/hapi-server/server-nodejs/blob/v2/metadata/)) and
-2. a command line program that returns at least [HAPI CSV](https://github.com/hapi-server/data-specification/blob/master/hapi-dev/HAPI-data-access-spec-dev.md#data-stream-content) given inputs of a dataset, a list of one or more parameters in a dataset, start/stop times, and (optionally) a file format.
+2. a command line program that returns at least [HAPI CSV](https://github.com/hapi-server/data-specification/blob/master/hapi-dev/HAPI-data-access-spec-dev.md#data-stream-content) given inputs of a dataset, a list of one or more parameters in a dataset, start/stop times, and (optionally) an output format.

 This server handles

-1. metadata validation,
+1. dataset metadata validation,
-2. input validation,
+2. API input validation,
 3. error responses,
 4. logging,
 5. sending emails when an error occurs, and
-6. generation of [HAPI JSONB](https://github.com/hapi-server/data-specification/blob/master/hapi-dev/HAPI-data-access-spec-dev.md#data-stream-content) or [HAPI Binary](https://github.com/hapi-server/data-specification/blob/master/hapi-dev/HAPI-data-access-spec-dev.md#data-stream-content) (if needed)
+6. generation of [HAPI JSON](https://github.com/hapi-server/data-specification/blob/master/hapi-dev/HAPI-data-access-spec-dev.md#data-stream-content) or [HAPI Binary](https://github.com/hapi-server/data-specification/blob/master/hapi-dev/HAPI-data-access-spec-dev.md#data-stream-content) (if needed)

 # Usage